anthonyg-1/PSGraphQL/README.md

 Invoke-GraphQLQuery -Query $myQuery -Uri $uri
 ```

-### Send a GraphQL mutation to an endpoint with the results returned as JSON
+### Post a GraphQL mutation to an endpoint with the results returned as JSON

 ```powershell
 $uri = "https://mytargetserver/v1/graphql"